Hill of Tara: Significance

+The Irish annals record the Battle of Tara in 980 between the Gaelic Irish of Meath, led by Máel Sechnaill mac Domnaill, and the Norse Vikings of Dublin, led by Amlaíb Cuarán.

 The Five Roads of Tara

 According to legend, five ancient roads or slighe meet at Tara, linking it with all the provinces of Ireland.
 The earliest reference to the five roads of Tara was in the tale Togail Bruidne Da Derga (The Destruction of Da Derga's Hall).

 The five roads are said to be: